-As record numbers of Americans approach retirement, the right to retire comfortably and with dignity is threatened by attacks on pensions, on Social Security, on wages and on working people’s ability to save.
+As record numbers of Americans approach retirement, the right to retire comfortably and with dignity is threatened by attacks on pensions, Social Security, wages and working people’s ability to save.

-A shrinking minority of American workers remain covered by defined benefit pension plans, the most reliable form of employment-based retirement plan.
+A shrinking minority of American workers remain covered by defined-benefit pension plans, the most reliable form of employment-based retirement plan.
 A concerted, decades-long assault by corporations has largely wiped out defined-benefit plans in the private sector.
-In the past few years, anti-labor politicians have stirred up “pension envy” against public sector workers who still have defined-benefit plans, and these are now rapidly disappearing.
+In the past few years, anti-labor politicians have stirred up “pension envy” against public sector workers who still have defined-benefit plans, and these are increasingly disappearing.

 Social Security is the main source of retirement income for most Americans.
-According to a July 13, 2017 report from the Center on Budget and Policy Priorities, “For three-fifths of elderly beneficiaries, Social Security provides most of their income; for a fifth, it is their sole source of income.”
+According to a 2019 report from the Center on Budget and Policy Priorities, Social Security payments comprise at least 50 percent of income for half of all retirees, and 90 percent or more of income for one in four retirees.

 Removing the cap is one simple and fair solution.
 Over the 80-year history of Social Security, the prospect of shortfalls has appeared before, and each time it’s been addressed through a bipartisan agreement to raise the payroll tax on employers and employees that funds Social Security.
 Republican presidents, including Ronald Reagan, have supported such increases to keep Social Security solvent.
 But present-day Republicans will not even consider such increases, and many corporate Democrats and the corporate media subscribe to the Wall Street-Washington consensus that Social Security is an unwarranted “entitlement” that must be cut or privatized.
 The record of recent Democratic presidents on defending Social Security is not good.
 Both President Clinton and President Obama sought bipartisan agreements with Republicans that would have undermined Social Security.